Hreflang Tags and Redirects: What You Need to Know

 - Let Google serve the correct page in search results for each market

 If you want to offer users a language preference option, use a non-intrusive banner or prompt ("You're viewing our French site -- switch to English?") rather than automatic redirection.
 This preserves crawlability and user URL sharing.
+For a deeper dive into the rules that govern your implementation, review our hreflang best practices.

 When Redirects Are Legitimate Alongside Hreflang